Most Forgiving Putters In 2026 Tested And Reviewed

 Center shafted putter

 While a center shafted putter might seem like the most obvious and normal place to start, these are typically looked at as kind of an odd ball or quirky design in the putter world.
-Most center shafted putters are naturally face balanced, but since putters are by rule required to have some angle in the shaft, nobody has a truly straight-back-straight-through stroke in theory, making some degree of offset or toe hang the norm.
+Most center shafted putters are naturally face balanced, but since putters are by rule required to have some angle in the shaft, nobody has a truly straight-back-straight-through putting stroke in theory, making some degree of offset or toe hang the norm.

 Plumbers Neck